GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/asset-inventory-feed-remediation/README.md

 # Cloud Asset Inventory feeds for resource change tracking and remediation

-This example shows how to leverage [Cloud Asset Inventory feeds](https://cloud.google.com/asset-inventory/docs/monitoring-asset-changes) to stream resource changes in real time, and how to programmatically react to changes by wiring a Cloud Function to the feed outputs.
+This blueprint shows how to leverage [Cloud Asset Inventory feeds](https://cloud.google.com/asset-inventory/docs/monitoring-asset-changes) to stream resource changes in real time, and how to programmatically react to changes by wiring a Cloud Function to the feed outputs.

 The Cloud Function can then be used for different purposes: